How to Boost Hurricane Communications Before, During and After the Storm

-If the projections are correct, the 2022 season is poised to be the seventh consecutive above-normal hurricane season for the Atlantic.
-Before a storm hits, assess your emergency communications plan; preparedness is the best way to mitigate any storm-related losses.
-Create a process that extends timely, efficient communication—from before a storm is detected all the way through recovery efforts.
+As we enter Spring 2024, it's a good time to assess your organization's emergency mass notification plans; preparedness is the best way to mitigate any storm-related losses.
+Create a process that extends timely, efficient critical communications—from before a storm is detected all the way through recovery efforts.

-Evaluate your plan before a hurricane strikes; create a plan if you don’t have one.
 Even an average hurricane season has enormous potential for damage.
+Evaluate your organization's preparedness before a hurricane strikes; create a plan if you don’t have one.
 Your hurricane preparedness plan should include a mass notification system (MNS) that lets you quickly send alerts via automated phone messages, emails and text.
 Prepare templates that are ready to go for each type of alert.
 Pre-storm activities include training and drills so employees are familiar with your hurricane communications plan.
 Practice minimizes confusion.
 Employees will know they can trust your alerts to provide clear, useful information at every phase of a storm.

 When a Hurricane is Detected